IBM/ansible-automation-for-lmt/README.md

      server1:
        ansible_host: 192.168.0.1
      ```
    - Review the default LMT settings (prefixed with `lmt_`) and if needed customize them to fit your environment.
-The settings, which are in `lmt_disconnected_scans_inventory.yml` inventory file, are the following:
+The settings are as follows:
      - `lmt_local_file_storage_path` (default ./lmt_file_storage, which is created as a subdirectory of a directory where the `lmt_disconnected_scans_collector.yml` playbook is located) - a path on a control node where LMT files are stored.
 It will contain disconnected scanner result packages fetched from all endpoints.
 Do not place the directory in a temporary location (e.g. `/tmp`) as this is expected to be a persistent storage of LMT files.
      - `lmt_scanner_output_path_windows` (default \<ProgramFiles\>\IBM\LMTScanner\output) - a disconnected scanner output path where scan result packages are generated on Windows
      - `lmt_scanner_output_path_unix` (default /var/opt/ibm/lmt_scanner/output) - a disconnected scanner output path where scan result packages are generated on Unix/Linux